Last Updated: November 15, 2022

 We also have heard it said that short blocks are more permeable for criminals and therefore more likely to support illegal behavior.
 But short blocks also are much more friendly for safe and convenient walking.
-We think that about now, increased pedestrian activity will begin to reverse the research finding that small blocks are more vulnerable to break-ins.
+We think that increased pedestrian activity is beginning to reverse the research finding that small blocks are more vulnerable to break-ins.

 Another example of a good theory gone awry, in our opinion, is the opposition to mixed-use developments.
 Sometimes we have heard CPTED folks say that mixed-use causes increased vehicular and pedestrian traffic, thus adding to opportunities for crime to occur.
 Well, yes, but presumably spreading out the same businesses and residences over a wider area also increases crime opportunities, so we think mixed-use has a considerable advantage over single-use in increasing the likelihood that crimes will be observed.